 Stand tall with feet together and arms extended above head.
 While keeping legs straight, lift knees toward chest, lower back into position, then return to starting position.
 Repeat 20 times.

-Hold the handle of the jump rope between thumb and index finger.
-Bend forward at hips and squat down until thighs are parallel to floor.
-Return to standing position.
+Hold the handle of the jump rope between the thumb and index finger.
+Bend forward at hips and squat down until thighs are parallel to the floor.
+Return to a standing position.
 Alternate left leg first, right leg second.
 Perform 8 repetitions.

-Step forward with right foot and bend knee slightly.
+Step forward with your right foot and bend your knee slightly.
 Place left hand on hip and step forward with left foot.
-Lower torso towards ground until thigh almost touches floor.
+Lower torso towards the ground until thigh almost touches floor.
 Rise back up to starting position.
 Continue alternating sides.
 Do 12 reps.

-Standing sideways, raise arm over shoulder and turn side to side.
-Keep opposite leg lifted throughout movement.
+Standing sideways, raise arm over the shoulder and turn side to side.
+Keep opposite leg lifted throughout the movement.
 Complete 6 reps on each side.

 Get into pushup position but instead of raising your entire body, only raise your body halfway.
 Your body must remain completely rigid without bending your elbows.
 Rest here for 60 seconds before repeating plank pose again.